-- 1. The respondent is the former president of the Bastrop County Democratic Club.
-The respondent took office in June 2003.
-The respondent resigned in January 2006. - 2.
+- 1. The respondent is the current treasurer of the Bastrop County Democratic Club. - 2.
 The complainant submitted a copy of an agenda for a December 1, 2005, meeting agenda and a copy of the constitution and bylaws of the Bastrop County Democratic Club.
 The meeting agenda lists the club's officers.
-The respondent is listed as holding the position of president of the club.
+The respondent is listed as holding the position of treasurer. - 3.
+The bylaws list one of the purposes of the club as, "A principal aim of the Club is to raise funds for the Democratic Party of Texas."

-- 3. The bylaws list one of the purposes of the club as, "A principal aim of the Club is to raise funds for the Democratic Party of Texas." - 4.
-The evidence indicates that decisions to make contributions are made by the club as a whole or by its officers. - 5.
+- 4. The evidence indicates that decisions to make contributions are made by the club as a whole or by its officers. - 5.
 The club filed an appointment of campaign treasurer by a general-purpose committee with the commission on May 4, 2006. - 6.
 The complaint alleges that the club made contributions to Democratic candidates in the 2004 election. - 7.
 Ethics Commission records and evidence submitted in response to the complaint show that beginning in September 2000, the club has made contributions totaling \$1,127.
-As of September 2004 the club made at least \$570 in political contributions. - 8.
+As of September 2004 the club had made at least \$570 in political contributions. - 8.
 The respondent submitted a sworn response.
 The respondent's affidavit states that the club fits within the exception provided by section 251.008 of the Election Code. - 9.
 The respondent's affidavit states that the club provides a forum for any Democratic candidate who wishes to attend meetings or to provide information to members about his or her campaign; however, it does not endorse any candidate seeking the party's nomination over any other candidate seeking the Democratic nomination.
 The affidavit states that since contributions are not made or solicited for any candidate or officeholder at club meetings, the club fits within the provision of section 251.008 of the Election Code.